bocheng24/Solidity_Learn/Basics/functions/readme.md

 }
 ```

-### returns - define what types of values are returned for this function
+### returns - define what data types are returned for this function

 ```solidity
 function <func-name> external pure returns (uint, int) {